 This might also be the case for different translations.

-#2 Updated by Andreas Kiessling almost 4 years ago
+#2 Updated by Andreas Kiessling about 4 years ago

 I don't think Andreas is talking about SQL strict mode, but rather config.sys_language_mode.